Wildlife of Chad: Conservation

-Extensive deforestation has resulted in loss of trees such as acacias, baobab, dates and palm trees.
-This has also caused loss of natural habitat for wild animals; one of the main reasons for this is also hunting and livestock farming by increasing human settlements.
-Animals like lions, leopards and rhino have been almost eliminated.

 Efforts have been made by the Food and Agriculture Organization to improve relations between farmers, agro-pastoralists and pastoralists in the Zakouma National Park (ZNP), Siniaka-Minia, and Aouk reserve in southeastern Chad to promote sustainable development.
-As part of the national conservation effort, more than 1.2 million trees have been replanted to check the advancement of the desert, which incidentally also helps the local economy by way of financial return from acacia trees, which produce gum arabic, and also from fruit trees.
+As part of the national conservation effort, more than 1.2 million trees have been replanted to check the advancement of the desert, which helps the local economy by way of financial return from acacia trees, which produce gum arabic, and also from fruit trees.

 Poaching

 Poaching is a serious problem in the country, particularly of elephants for the profitable ivory industry and a threat to lives of rangers even in the national parks such as Zakouma.
-Elephants are often massacred in herds in and around the parks by organized poaching.
-The problem is worsened by the fact that the parks are understaffed and that a number of wardens have been murdered by poachers.
+Elephants have been massacred in herds in and around the parks by organized poaching.
+The problem is exacerbated by understaffing.
+A number of wardens have been murdered by poachers.